swarminglogic/sdl2-cross/README.md

 SDL2, C++11, OpenGL 4.3, OpenGL ES 3, Android/Desktop Project.

-A WIP project to work to do game development targetting Android/Linux, with the intention to be easily extended to OSX, iOS, Win7.
+A WIP project for game development currently supporting Android/Linux/Windows, with the intention to be easily extended to OSX, iOS.

 This isn't a game engine (at least not in its current state), but serves as a good basis for doing cross-platform development.
+It has support for cross-platform compilation of a large collection of libraries (see below).
+Development is done on linux, with all tools developed with that in mind.

 ### Implemented Features (summary):
 * Project initialization scripts for detecting required dependencies. [screenshot](https://raw.githubusercontent.com/swarminglogic/sdl2-cross/master/doc/initialize_project.png)